Every online business consults an SEO. Understand the basics of SEO always helps. Here are the basic SEO Tips every webmaster should know

 - User Control Panel Pages

 The above list varies depending on the type of site.
-As an example a social networking site may not want to be blocking the member profile pages because they may be targeting name of the members as keywords in search engines or may be image-hosting site may not block the site search option because those are content pages for that kind of site.
+As an example, a social networking site may not want to block member profile pages because they may be targeting the member name as the keyword in search engines.
+Similarly, an image-hosting site may not prevent the site search option because those are content pages for that kind of website.

 3. How to Contact Webmasters

-Every real website has an option to get in touch with the Webmaster or the site owner.
+Every real website has an option to get in touch with the webmaster or the site owner.
 Be it Mark Zuckerberg for Facebook or Larry Page for Google or any other website.
-The point is to understand whom you should be contacting and through what medium.
-If you only use the whois email to get in touch with the Webmaster, you may actually land up on the wrong person’s inbox and your email just gets deleted.
+The point is to understand who you should be contacting and through what medium.
+If you only use the whois email to get in touch with the webmaster, you may land up on the wrong person’s inbox, and your email is ignored and gets deleted.

-There is no way that this email is genuine because my contact page on Go4Expert or any other page on my site does not have that email displayed publicly to be used and so it is either they used one of the forum emails to grab that email address or the whois information to get hold of that email and send me those emails.
-In either case I can safely delete that email or report that email as spam.
+There is no way that this email is genuine because my contact page on Go4Expert or any other page on my site does not have that email displayed publicly to be used.
+So either they used one of the forum emails to grab my email address or the whois information to get hold of that email and send me those emails.
+In either case, I can safely delete that email or report as spam.

 4. Keyword Research

-Keywords research with wrong tools can lead to drastically bad results for SEO.
-If you are using Google Adwords Keywords Research tool for SEO, check out Why I don’t Recommend Google’s keyword Tool for SEO.
+Keywords research with the wrong tools can lead to drastically bad results for SEO.
+If you are using Google Adwords Keywords Research tool for SEO, check out Why I don’t Recommend Google’s keyword tool for SEO.

 5. Check for Duplicate Content

-Copyscape is free tool that allows you to check any site for duplicate content.
-The free tools allows only 5 free scans daily per domain and you can only check pages already online but if you are outsourcing your content or you have writer write content for you, it makes complete sense to be using their pro services to check the content before making it live on your website to avoid being penalizing for duplicate content.
+Copyscape is a free tool that allows you to check any site for duplicate content.
+The free tools allow only five free scans daily per domain, and you can only check live pages published.
+However, if you are outsourcing the content or you have a writer write content for you, it makes complete sense to use the pro services to check the content before making it live on your website to avoid being penalized for duplicate content.

-Every Webmaster should be able to use Google Analytics as well as other Analytics tools like StatCounter, GetClicky, KissMetrics, Crazy Egg to track the right information for their website and business as a whole.
+Every webmaster should be able to use Google Analytics as well as other Analytics tools.
+Here is a list of traffic analysis tools to track the right information for their website and business as a whole.
 These tools not only help track website visitors but a lot more than that.

-There are hundreds of Google Operators that can be used to make the life of an SEO easier by allowing search results to be well targeted.
-Here is complete list of Google Operators.
+There are hundreds of Google Operators that can be used to make the life of SEO easier by allowing search results to be well-targeted.
+Here is a complete list of Google Operators.

-When doing SEO, human errors can always creep in when the output of adding a nofollow to link as there is no visual difference in a do-follow and nofollow link.
-Having a plugin that can show nofollow links differently than other type of links always help.
-It not only helps you make the needed links as nofollow but can also help you find links that you don’t want to be nofollow but you have added it accidentally.
+When doing SEO, human errors can always creep in when adding a nofollow to link as there is no visual difference in a do-follow and nofollow link.
+Having a plugin that can show nofollow links differently than other types of links can help.
+It not only enables you to make the needed links as nofollow but can also help you find links that you don’t want to be nofollow, but you have added it accidentally.

-There are quite a few Firefox Plugins like this or this but I prefer using ChromEdit Plus option as suggested by Matt Cutts for a reason that I can edit the CSS for the nofollow links because having a single pixel border to image links with nofollow attribute breaks the site design.
+There are quite a few Firefox Plugins, but I prefer using the ChromEdit Plus option, as suggested by Matt Cutts for a reason.
+I can edit the CSS as I want.
+The reason I do it is having a single-pixel border to image links with nofollow attribute breaks the site design.

-Meta tags are not only confined to keywords and description of a page but there are lot of others meta tags that can make or break site’s SEO.
-Meta tags like noindex, nofollow (This is different from the link’s relationship of NOFOLLOW attribute aka rel=”nofollow” which only prevents search engines from following the individual link.), noodp, noydir etc.
+Meta tags are not only confined to keywords and descriptions of a page.
+There are a lot of other meta tags that can make or break the site’s SEO.
+Meta tags like noindex, nofollow (This is different from the link’s relationship of NOFOLLOW attribute, aka rel=”nofollow” which only prevents search engines from following the individual link.), noodp, noydir, etc.